 The island is linked to the mainland by a narrow, sandy causeway that divides Trawmore Bay from Blacksod Bay and it is circled by beautiful sandy beaches in every direction you look.

 Srah beach winner of a Green Coast Award

-Srah beach, on the shores of Blacksod Bay, is the most impressive, and was was a winner of a Green Coast Award 2014.
+Srah beach, on the shores of Blacksod Bay, is most impressive and was a winner of a Green Coast Award in 2014.
 Srah is a long, curved, sandy beach where it is safe to swim – and perfect for long walks with wonderful views of Achill Island, The Mullet Peninsula and the Nephin Beg mountain range.

 The view south of Achill and Slievemore Mountain (An Sliabh Mór) and Croaghaun, the most westerly peak of Achill Island, is spectacular from Srah and matched by the vista of the Mullet Peninsula to the west.

 Everywhere you walk on Claggan you are surrounded by the sights and sounds of nature.

 Birdlife abounds and you are certain to see a few of the island’s large population of rabbits on your walk.
 Claggan Island is also a great spot to observe marine life such as seals and otters, often seen from the clifftop on the north side of the island.

 Belmullet Coastguard Station gets new lease of life

 The island has been home to generations of the Howard family who both farm and provide holiday accommodation on the island.

 Lawrence and Myra Howard have restored Belmullet Coastguard Station to its former glory and transformed the lovely building, dating from the late 1700s, into luxury holiday accommodation that is proving very popular with holidaymakers from all over the world.